 Without prejudice to the rights of a shareholder of record under the Companies Act, if a shareholder wishes to submit a proposal at our 2021 Annual Meeting other than for inclusion in our 2021 Proxy Statement and form of proxy, our Articles require the shareholder to deliver written notice thereof, setting forth the information specified in our Articles, to the Corporate Secretary at our principal executive offices no earlier than December 25, 2020 and no later than January 24, 2021; provided, however, that the subject of the proposal must otherwise be a proper matter for shareholder action.
-In the event that the date of the annual meeting is more than 30 days before or more than 70 days after April 24, 2021, however, a shareholder must deliver notice no earlier than the 120th day prior to such annual meeting; or (b) the 10th day following the day on which we first make a public announcement of the date of such meeting.
+In the event that the date of the annual meeting is more than 30 days before or more than 70 days after April 24, 2021, however, a shareholder must deliver notice no earlier than the 120th day prior to such annual meeting and not later than the close of business on the later of: (a) the 90th day prior to such annual meeting; or (b) the 10th day following the day on which we first make a public announcement of the date of such meeting.
 A copy of our Articles may be obtained by writing to One St. Paul's Churchyard, London EC4M 8AP, United Kingdom, Attention: Corporate Secretary.